mrdaemon/exosphere/docs/source/index.rst

 state of your hosts, and what pending patches or package updates are available for them.

+It has both a very nice interactive command line interface (CLI) as well as a Text UI with menus and tables.

 Exosphere is designed to abstract away the technical details involved in obtaining this information, presenting consistent views of the state across supported operating systems.